Secrets lifecycle and responsibilities¶

 Bootstrap connectivity secrets¶

-Primary artefacts (generated by hyops init <target>):
+Primary records (generated by hyops init <target>):

 - Config template: